abhiab00007/COVID-19-GlobalTrends-An-Analytical-Overview/README.md

 8. Managing relationships:Linked tables to establish relationships where required using the Manage Relationships pane, all relationships were set to the appropriate Cardinality
 9. Validation and Finalization

+## <u>visualisations</u>

-<u>Many visualisations are added to both content pages of the project  to convey insights effectively:<u/>
+ visulisations are added to both content pages of the project  to convey insights effectively:

 Page1:
 1. Recovery Rate and Fatality Rate Cards: to represent the percentage of recovered cases and fatalities out of total reported cases globally.
 They highlight the balance between recovery success and the pandemic's lethality.